IBoot: Source code leak incident

 In 2018, a portion of iBoot source code for iOS 9 was leaked on GitHub for various iPhone, iPad, iPod touch, and Apple Watch models, Apple then issued a copyright takedown request (DMCA) to GitHub to remove the repository.
 It was believed an Apple employee was responsible for the leak.
 However, this was not confirmed by Apple.
 It is known that a user by the name of "ZioShiba" was responsible for the publication of the iBoot source code.

 History

 iBoot-87.1, the earliest known version of iBoot running on production hardware over serial.
 Screenshot by mcg29 on Twitter.

 The earliest known version of iBoot was iBoot-87.1, seen on very early prototypes during the iPhone's production in 2006–2007.
 It had the same features as the first known version of iBoot (iBoot-99), except it not having features before the final release.
 This version of iBoot could be considered the "first early beta" of iBoot.
-Following the release of the iPhone 2G and iPhone OS 1, the first release iBoot version was iBoot-159.
+Following the release of the first-generation iPhone and iPhone OS 1, the first release iBoot version was iBoot-159.